KimBrusevold/eve-api/README.md

  * Show character's jump-clones
  * Gather and show character's assets in the game, display character's total value
  * Generate a GUI for displaying
+ * Character's skill plan, show and edit skill queue
+ * Alert the "user" when skill queue is about to run out

 ## Economy

  * Gather a collection of materials to a list
  * Ability to choose "Region"/"System"
  * Show the average price of materials in the chosen Region/System
+ * Ability to compare prices between "selected" Regions/Systems
+ * Price graphs over time, collect data to a Database for data analysis

 ## Trade routes